colford/nbgw-plant-illumina-pipeline/README.md

              qc/                     <- Quality histograms on merged data
 ```

 At each stage the pipeline will create SLURM files and place them in the slrum-files directory.
-These should be run manually by the user using the appropriate SLURM commands e.g. sbatch <file>.slrum.
+These should be run manually by the user using the appropriate SLURM commands e.g. sbatch ```<file>.slrum```.
 The running SLURM processes will first touch a "running" file to indicate it has started e.g. "adaptor_check_running" when the process has finished it will mv the running file to a "done" file e.g. "adaptor_check_done".
 The running process will also redirect stdout and stderr to the process name plus their job number e.g. "adaptor_check_964605.out" and "adaptor_check_964605.err".
 Some of the processes output to stdout and some to stderr so it's best to check both.

 ## Helper scripts
 There are two helper scripts that extract data out of some of the output files in to a summary table for easy digestion.
-There are outlined below.
+These are outlined below.

 ### process_trim_stats.py
 This script works upon trim_and_pair_original_files_<jobid>.err file.
 Given the file as input it will output a CSV file containing the sample, total number of reads, successful trim and paired number, forwards only, reverse only and dropped.